Civics First MS Tournament

 THE MOST IMPORTANT PART!

-We have a tradition that, after both tournaments, we all go out together for ice-cream in an adorable ice-cream shop in Deep River they open just for us!
+We have a tradition that we all go out together for ice-cream in an adorable ice-cream shop in Deep River they open just for us!
 This is, of course, everyone's favorite part!
 Family and friends are all welcome to join in the celebration of the efforts of all our competitors."

 To register and pay, click on the icon --->